Model Train-related Notes (a.k.a. “blog”)

 These are personal notes and musings on the subject of model train control or automation or whatever I find interesting.

-I have IR reflective sensors, the idea would be to connect them to an NCE AIU to detect position in 2 or 3 spots for speed control.
+Since I have IR reflective sensors, the idea would be to connect them to an NCE AIU to detect position in 2 or 3 spots for speed control and automation.

 (Also I got an NCE Q-Snap to control 4 twin-coils, This would cover the front cross-over (2 turnouts), the yard entrance Y1 and the Y1/Y2 yard turnout.
 Really the point is learning and see what it’s good for since I can already control these turnouts with the Arduino/DigiX).